NotARainb0w/Diving/README.md

 # Diving
-Dran and drop Local and Roaming into Appdata
+Dran and drop Local and Roaming into %Appdata%

 Procainev1.rpf -> AppData\Local\FiveM\FiveM.app\mods (Regular Procaine model with multi coloured)
 Or